From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

 \begin{definition} Let $m < k$ be natural numbers.
 We define the following partial sum of binomial coefficients:

 \end{definition}

-\begin{definition} Let $(K,f)$ be a filtered simplicial complex, i.e. a simplicial complex $K$ with a real-valued function $f:K \to \mathbb{R}$ encoding the appearance times of simplices.
-Given a subset $R \subset \mathbb{R}$, rounding this filtration to $R$ consists of post-composing $f$ with the map sending every element of $\mathbb{R}$ to its nearest element in $R$ (rounding up at midpoints).
-Thus, the simplices in the rounding filtration appear only at values contained in $R$.
-The effect of rounding on the resulting persistence diagrams is to round the birth and death times of its constituent dots; no new points are introduced. \end{definition}
+\begin{definition} Let $(K,f)$ be a filtered simplicial complex, i.e. a simplicial complex $K$ with a monotone function $f:K \to \mathbb{R}$ encoding the appearance times of simplices.
+Given a subset $R \subset \mathbb{R}$, \emph{rounding this filtration to $R$} consists of post-composing $f$ with the map sending every element of $\mathbb{R}$ to its nearest element in $R$ (rounding up at midpoints). \end{definition}